AdRoll/baker/content/en/docs/Core concepts/concurrency.md

 #### Output concurrency support

-At the moment it is not possible to know whether an output supports concurrency.
-A good guess is to see if the can support sharding (the `CanShard()` function), but the proper way is to know the output, whether reading its doc or looking at the code.

-If an output doesn't support concurrency, you should use `procs=1` to avoid corrupted output or lost data.
+For outputs that don't support concurrency, `procs=1` must be used to avoid corrupted output or lost data.

+Refer to the output documentation to know if it supports concurrent processing.

+{{% alert color="info" %}}
-We'll soon add a new function to the output to declare its support for concurrency, and Baker will return an error if `procs>1` is used with an output that doesn't support it.
+We'll soon add a new function to the output to declare whether it supports concurrency, and Baker will return an error if `procs>1` is used with an output that doesn't support it.
+{{% /alert %}}

 ### Guarantee Records order

-Although it's not the primary goal of Baker, it is still possible to disable concurrency and thus guarantee that the order of Records coming from the input is maintained in the output.
+Although it's not the primary goal of Baker, it is still possible to disable concurrency and thus guarantee records ordering from input to output.

-To do so, add both `procs=1` for output and filterchain.
+To do so, add both `procs=1` for output and filterchain, disabling concurrent processing for those components.